|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chocolate cake is cause for celebration and our sugar, gluten, and grain-free treat is no exception.
+Chocolate cake is cause for celebration and this sugar-, gluten-, and grain-free treat is no exception.
 Rich and moist as a chocolate cake should be, this cake relies on ingredients such as cocoa powder and vanilla extract to achieve the warming flavors of the decadent classic.
 Almond and coconut flours are our choices instead of wheat: while the almond flour helps give the cake a delicate crumb, the coconut offers structure and binding to compensate for the absence of gluten.
 A two-part sweetener including a non-caloric powder and flavored stevia ensures a sweet treat without a bitter aftertaste—if you can't find the flavored stevia we use, substitute powdered stevia plus half a teaspoon of almond extract.

 If you're making this cake for a friend and don't know much about the keto lifestyle, a keto approach to eating cuts back on carbohydrate intake and replaces it with fats to bring the body to a state of ketosis, so your body will start using its fat storages for energy.
 Many people choose this diet to lose weight, and many others stick to it because they consider it fits their needs, plus it's delicious.
 Our cake shows that there is no need to feel deprived on a keto diet.
 You won't be able to tell this luscious cake has no sugar or gluten.